 The policy will be implemented through the planning application process.
 Developments will be expected to demonstrate that they contribute to reducing the causes of ill health, improving health and reducing health inequalities and where negative impacts are identified, appropriate mitigation measures put in place to ensure that the objectives of the policy are reflected.
 There is a wide range of policies in the Local Plan which collectively support the policy objective which together can help to support positive health outcomes.
-These policies are listed in Appendix 1.
-The new and revised policies proposed through the Local Plan Update are also listed in Appendix 1.
+Appendix 1 lists the existing policies in the Local Plan and new and revised proposed through the Local Plan Update.
+The relevance of each of the policies to health impact themes are included.

 Developers will be encouraged to consider health impacts of new development as an integral part of the design and planning process from the pre-application stage.
 This could be through the preparation of Design and Access Statements; and for the largest developments within the thresholds identified in the policy or for proposals likely to have a significant adverse impact on health and wellbeing, the submission of Health Impact Assessments (HIAs) will be required.

-Following adoption of the policy, guidance will be prepared by the Council to provide assistance to applicants on the process of undertaking HIAs.
+Following adoption of policy P10A, guidance will be published by the Council to provide assistance to applicants on the process of undertaking HIAs.
 This will be informed by best practice from Government guidance and other authorities with a well-established approach to assessing the health impacts of development.
-Appendix 2 provides a brief summary of the proposed content of the guidance, which will be worked up in more detail in parallel to the LPU process.
+Appendix 2 provides a draft version of the guidance document which has been prepared in consultation with the Council's public health officers.
+The guidance outlines the Council's expectations for applicants in undertaking HIA and sets out the process and proposed methodology for HIA.
+The Council will continue to refine and develop the guidance document prior to its formal publication.

 There is already a working relationship between the Council's Planning and Public Health teams and health partners in the NHS with the shared objectives of supporting and addressing health and well-being outcomes.
 The development of this new planning policy to enable the assessment of health impacts of development will further imbed the work which is already taking place.
-Public Health and NHS health partners will be engaged in the assessment process both as consultees on planning applications but also the assessment of submitted HIAs.
+Public Health will be engaged in the assessment process both as consultees on planning applications but also the assessment of submitted HIAs.